TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

-- There are two quick methods you can use to easily delete email messages at the same time on your iPhone or iPad.
+- You can use two quick methods to delete email messages at the same time on your iPhone or iPad.

-- The first method will allow you to delete all your emails at once while the second method will allow you to select and delete multiple emails at once.
+- The first method will let you delete all your emails at once while you can select and delete multiple emails at once using the second method.

 - If your emails are stored in several folders and would like to delete all the emails in them, you can only do so by repeating the deletion process for each folder.

-Deleting emails in one fell swoop is no doubt the best way to deal with thousands of old newsletters or emails that keeps piling up every day thereby increasing your storage space.
+Deleting emails in one fell swoop is undoubtedly the best way to deal with thousands of old newsletters or emails that keep piling up every day, thereby increasing your storage space.
 But if you’ve ever wanted to delete emails in bulk on your iPhone, you might have been confused because you cannot trash all emails at once.
 Thankfully, there’s a workaround method for deleting all emails on an iPhone with just a few clicks.

 How to delete all emails on iPhone or iPad

-There is a hidden method in iOS that allows you to delete your entire emails at once, the only caveat is that this method only works one folder at a time.
+There is a hidden method in iOS that allows you to delete your entire email at once; the only caveat is that this method only works one folder at a time.
 You can only delete your emails in each folder.
-So if you have emails in multiple folders, you just need to repeat the same process for each folder.
+So if you have emails in multiple folders, you need to repeat the same process for each folder.
 This method should work on all iPhone models (including 6/6s/7/8/X/Xs/XR/11).

-- Select the folder you want to delete all emails from, such as your “inbox” folder, or “All inboxes” (a combination of all inboxes on your iPhone).
+2. Select the folder you want to delete all emails from, such as your “inbox” folder or “All inboxes” (a combination of all inboxes on your iPhone).

-- After selecting the first email, scroll to the bottom of your screen, and tap Move.
+5. After selecting the first email, scroll to the bottom of your screen and tap Move.

-- Tap on Trash.
-All your selected emails will move to the trash, where you can then move it out or delete it permanently.
+8. Tap on Trash.
+All your selected emails will move to the trash, where you can then move them out or delete them permanently.

 How to delete multiple emails on your iPhone or iPad

-Unlike the first method that allows you to delete all emails at once, with this method — instead of deleting all emails in your inbox at a go, you can select and delete multiple emails within that inbox at once.
+Unlike the first method that allows you to delete all emails at once, with this method — instead of deleting all emails in your inbox at a go, you can select and delete multiple emails within that inbox.

-- Tap Select All at the upper-left corner of your screen or individually select the emails that you want to delete by “tapping the circle” to the left of each email.
+4. Tap Select All at the upper-left corner of your screen or individually select the emails you want to delete by “tapping the circle” to the left of each email.

-- Depending on your settings, you will see Trash or Archive, If you see “Archive”, tap and hold to see other options like “Trash” or “Trash Selected Messages” for iOS 12/13 users.
+5. Depending on your settings, you will see Trash or Archive.
+If you see “Archive,” tap and hold to see other options like “Trash” or “Trash Selected Messages” for iOS 12/13 users.
 Tap on the Trash.
-All your selected emails will move to the trash, where you can then move it out or delete it permanently.
+All your selected emails will move to the trash, where you can then move them out or delete them permanently.